scalalandio/chimney/docs/docs/supported-transformations.md

     If you use any value override (`withFieldConst`, `withFieldComputed`, etc.) getting value from/to `AnyVal`, it _will_ be treated as just a normal product type.

+### From/into a wrapper type

+Automatic unwrapping/wrapping is limited only to classes with a single, public `val` constructor parameter, and only when the whole type `extends AnyVal`.
+What if we have a type which wraps a single value but does not `extends AnyVal`?

+Such cases are often when we use ScalaPB, so it would be useful to automatically handle such cases.
+It's possible with a flag:

+!!! example

+    ```scala
+    //> using dep io.scalaland::chimney::{{ chimney_version() }}
+    //> using dep com.lihaoyi::pprint::{{ libraries.pprint }}
+    import io.scalaland.chimney.dsl._

+    case class UserName(value: String)

+    pprint.pprintln(
+      "user name".into[UserName].enableNonAnyValWrappers.transform
+    )
+    pprint.pprintln(
+      "user name".intoPartial[UserName].enableNonAnyValWrappers.transform.asEither
+    )
+    // expected output:
+    // UserName(value = "user name")
+    // Right(value = UserName(value = "user name"))

+    pprint.pprintln(
+      UserName("user name").into[String].enableNonAnyValWrappers.transform
+    )
+    pprint.pprintln(
+      UserName("user name").intoPartial[String].enableNonAnyValWrappers.transform.asEither
+    )
+    // expected output:
+    // "user name"
+    // Right(value = "user name")

+    locally {
+      // All transformations derived in this scope will see these new flags (Scala 2-only syntax, see cookbook for Scala 3)
+      implicit val cfg = TransformerConfiguration.default.enableNonAnyValWrappers

+      pprint.pprintln(
+        "user name".transformInto[UserName]
+      )
+      pprint.pprintln(
+        "user name".into[UserName].transform
+      )
+      // expected output:
+      // UserName(value = "user name")
+      // UserName(value = "user name")
+      // Right(value = UserName(value = "user name"))

+      pprint.pprintln(
+        "user name".transformIntoPartial[UserName].asEither
+      )
+      pprint.pprintln(
+        "user name".intoPartial[UserName].transform.asEither
+      )
+      // expected output:
+      // Right(value = UserName(value = "user name"))
+      // Right(value = UserName(value = "user name"))
+    }
+    ```

+If the flag was enabled in the implicit config it can be disabled with `.disbleNonAnyValWrappers`.

+!!! example

+    ```scala
+    //> using dep io.scalaland::chimney::{{ chimney_version() }}
+    import io.scalaland.chimney.dsl._

+    implicit val cfg = TransformerConfiguration.default.enableNonAnyValWrappers

+    case class UserName(value: String)

+    "user name".transformInto[UserName]
+    // expected error:
+    // Chimney can't derive transformation from java.lang.String to UserName
+    //
+    // UserName
+    //   value: java.lang.String - no accessor named value in source type java.lang.String
+    //
+    // Consult https://chimney.readthedocs.io for usage examples.
+    ```

 ## Between `sealed`/`enum`s

 When both the source type and the target type of the transformation are `sealed` (`trait`, `abstract class`), Chimney